Shob Bhooturey

-Shob Bhooturey (English: Everything is paranormal; Bengali: সব ভুতুড়ে) is a 2017 Indian Bengali language horror drama directed by Birsa Dasgupta and produced by Shrikant Mohta, and Mahendra Soni under the banners of Shree Venkatesh Films.
+Shob Bhooturey (English: Everything is paranormal; Bengali: সব ভুতুড়ে) is a 2017 Indian Bengali language horror thriller film directed by Birsa Dasgupta and produced by Shrikant Mohta, and Mahendra Soni under the banners of Shree Venkatesh Films.
 The film stars Abir Chatterjee, Sohini Sarkar and Supriyo Dutta in lead roles.
 The film was released on 8 September 2017.